 There is a five step process you might like to look into when dealing with German Shepherd aggression, biting and attacking.

-This is not advice, but options you might explore further for yourself:
+This is not advice, but general information options you might explore further for yourself:

 Prevention is not always possible.
 German Shepherds that display aggression because of factors outside of your control like a genetic fault, or mistreatment or a traumatic event at the hands of another person or animals make prevention impossible, and you are left to manage the aftermath.